An Interacting System and Environment with Prior Correlations Plus Local Operations Can Mimic Uncorrelated Evolution: Results

 \section{Results}

-In this section, we present three different strategies that enable us to $U$-generate system dynamics with an initial product state.
-We begin with the assumption that the pair $(U, \rho^{SE})$ cannot by itself produce such dynamics, but that this becomes possible once we allow an additional local operation $\mathcal{G}$.
-We therefore redefine our experiment in terms of the pair $(U, (\mathcal{G} \otimes \mathbb{I}) \rho^{SE} (\mathcal{G} \otimes \mathbb{I})^\dagger)$.
-This construction gives us a way to modify system-environment correlations without requiring any direct control over the environment itself.
-In general, the form of $\mathcal{G}$ depends on both the global evolution $U$ and the initial joint state $\rho^{SE}$.
-While this makes any general statement difficult to extrapolate, we can still provide results for common situations and show the benefits of adding a single ancilla qubit when implementing particular strategies.
+In this section we present three strategies for ensuring that the system dynamics can be $U$-generated from an initial product state.
+We begin with the case where the original pair $(U,\rho^{SE})$---that is, the preprocessing channel is identity---does not satisfy the dynamics-matching condition.
+However, the condition can be enforced by allowing a preprocessing local operation $G$ on the system.
+Accordingly, we redefine the experiment as the tuple $(U,\,(G \otimes \mathbb{I})\,\rho^{SE}\,(G \otimes \mathbb{I})^\dagger).$ This construction modifies system--environment correlations without requiring direct control of the environment.
+In general, the choice of $G$ depends on both the global unitary $U$ and the initial joint state $\rho^{SE}$.
+While this limits the generality of closed-form statements, it still allows us to identify practically useful strategies and to quantify the benefits of modest additional resources, such as a single ancilla qubit, for implementing more general local channels.

-The first strategy is to take $\mathcal{G}$ as a local measurement.
-We use this example to illustrate the idea because, although measurements introduce uncertainty and may disrupt the system's state, they can always be tuned to perturb correlations just enough to ensure the system dynamics can always be generated using a product state.
-In the worst-case scenario, a projective measurement will destroy all correlations, leaving the system in a product state with the environment.
-However, this may be detrimental to the fidelity of the initial state of the system.

-The second strategy, applying a local unitary operation, is deterministic and often more effective at controlling correlations, though it still cannot avoid fidelity loss in every case.
-This brings us to our third strategy of using two-term Kraus operators, which can overcome the limitations of both local unitary operations and measurements.
-We restrict attention to having two terms in the Kraus representation because only one additional ancilla is necessary to implement them experimentally.
-Below, we describe how correlations are transformed under the first two strategies.